akrost/CarND-TrafficSignClassifier/README.md

 ![Feature map of first convolutional layer][fm_conv1]

-According to th efeature maps the characteristics of this layer are the read edge of the *30 km/h* sign and the number 30 in the middle of the sign.
+According to the feature maps the characteristics of this layer are the read edge of the *30 km/h* sign and the number 30 in the middle of the sign.
 This layer already shows a comprehensive list of features, that identify the sign.